Authentic Lessons for 21st Century Learning

 15 Minute(s)

-Pass out session feedback forms (Participants are free to retype anything they wrote on their reflection above in the final part of the form or tell us something else about their learning/goals).
+Pass out the Triangle-Square-Circle handout to serve as a session feedback form.
+(Participants are free to retype anything they wrote on their reflection above in the final part of the form or tell us something else about their learning/goals).

 Research Rationale